 The effects of stress depend a great deal on how we think of it.
 For instance, moving into a new house is a very stressful situation.
 But whether the tension you experience is debilitating or exhilarating will depend on how you view that particular situation.
 Is it an ordeal or a stimulating challenge?

 Turn your stress into a motivator by consciously choosing to view situations in a positive light.
 Use the stress management technique of positive self-talk to cultivate the positive frame of mind you need to turn stress from a disadvantage to an advantage.
 After all, stress is what allows us to stay sharp and do our best.

 Combat Stress by Recharging

 Like allergies, the symptoms of stress you experience will be much worse if you're tired or run down.
-Combat the negative effects of stress by regularly scheduling and indulging in activities that recharge you, such as going for a walk, playing with your children, or having a long hot bubble bath.
-Alleviate some of stress' symptoms by paying attention to your nutrition, and making sure you get enough sleep, so you're physically at your best.
+Combat the negative effects by regularly scheduling and indulging in activities that recharge you, such as going for a walk, playing with your children, or having a long hot bubble bath.
+Alleviate some of symptoms by paying attention to your nutrition, and making sure you get enough sleep, so you're physically at your best.

 Stress Management Related Reading

 Identify at least one major stressor in your life this week, and start managing the effects of stress by choosing and using two different stress management techniques, so you get a sense of which stress management technique works best for you.

 Also choose at least one activity that recharges you, and do it three times this week, for 30 minutes to one hour at a time.

 Continue on to Business Success Lesson 9